Pre-Sprout Seeds

 With pre-sprouting, you already know that the seeds you are planting are viable.
 Therefore, you can space them precisely where you want them.

 When to plant seeds outdoors should be based on soil temperature, not air temperature.
-(Test your soil temperature with a thermometer like this one from my affiliate partner).
+Test your soil temperature with a thermometer like this one.
 Plants like peas love cool weather and even tolerate light frosts, which makes them a great vegetable to sow in early spring.
 But if the soil is too cold, the seeds may rot before they germinate.

 While a seed may fail to germinate in cool soil, it will grow there after germination.
 Pre-sprout the seeds indoors and you’ve solved this problem.